kr55/azure-elastic-jobs-manager-docs/docs/features/create-job.md

 # Create or alter the job
    - On the top panel, select `New Job` to open the job creation window.
    - Or double-click on an existing job to edit the job.
-   - Or right-click on an existing job and click on `Properties` to edit the job.
+   - Or right-click on an existing job and click the `Properties` to edit the job.

    <img src="../../media/job-general-screen.png"  style="width:80%; height:80%">